FAQS Locations Call Email

 • You take the POP every day, with no break between packs

-• You need to take the POP around the same time every day (some types within 3 hours of the same time, and others within 12 hours of the same time)
+• You need to take the POP around the same time every day

 • There are things that can affect how effective it is (such as vomiting, diarrhoea and other medications)

 You can get the contraceptive pill from Umbrella clinics and pharmacies, and GPs can prescribe the pill for you.
+For advice about missed pills, please see the contraception FAQs.

 Not sure which type of contraception is right for you?
 Worried because you’ve had sex without a condom?
 Let us help you choose the right option.